BIGJRA/BIGJRA.github.io/reborn.md

     - Psychic
     - Moonblast

 Especially if you've played previous versions, you'll notice that Radomus' team on top of his field is able to get up 8-Turn Trick Room almost always, since his two leads both have it and get a Focus Sash effect as pawns.
 Malamar will then go for its Contrary Superpower set up while Reuniclus likes to hit insanely hard and go first with Psychic/Rock type boosted Psychic.
-His Gallade gets attack on switch in, has lots of coverage, and can use a boosted Rock-type Strength, while his Metagross gets free +1 Priority on all of its hard-hitting attacks including Strength and Meteor Mash.
+His Gallade gets attack on switch in, has lots of coverage, and can use a boosted Rock type Strength, while his Metagross gets free +1 Priority on all of its hard-hitting attacks including Strength and Meteor Mash.
 Slowking gets defensive boosts upon switch in and can even set up Nasty Plot, and essentially outspeeds everything under Trick Room.
 Finally, his Gardevoir is EV trained, has a berry, and hits really hard with boosted Psychic but can also set up on you.

 One strategy you can try to use to win is essentially to shut down Trick Room altogether.
 Using moves like Fake Out will allow you to knock out the Trick Room users on the second turn with super-effective Bug/Dark/Ghost moves, opening you up to exploit the low speeds on everything except Metagross with priority to get an easy sweep.
 If that isn't working, you can also bring an Oranguru from the forest and use Trick Room yourself to cancel it.
 Alternatively, Slowking and Reuniclus are the only Pokemon that excel dramatically in Trick Room of this team, so you can just embrace the Trick Room and bring your own super slow team.
 Knocking out Reuniclus turn one or two will then mean your slower mons will be outspeeding everything except Metagross and maybe Slowking, allowing you to exploit the relatively low defenses of the team barring Gardevoir.